 The objective of this summer studentship programme is to provide undergraduate students (not in their final year) with the funding support required to conduct an 8-week cancer research project.
-The project may take a social nursing and allied health or translational research approach.
+The project may take a survivorship or translational research approach.
 The proposed research should take place in an experienced research group/lab or virtually.
-Upon completion of the project, the students will gain both a practical research experience and gain an insight into the cancer research environment.
+Upon completion of the project, the students will gain both practical research experience and an insight into the cancer research environment.